 Married to Sherrie (also an accomplished educator from the great state of Texas) for 23 years, Steve is clearly a man devoted to his wife and family believing that the family is a precious gift from the Lord and a holy institution.
 Steve and Sherrie have been blessed with four beautiful children: Haley, Molly, Stephen, and Michelle.

-Steve provides Cornerstone Classical School with spiritual and professional leadership and expertise enabling our school to transition into one of the finest in the community and state.
+Steve provides Cornerstone Christian School with spiritual and professional leadership and expertise enabling our school to transition into one of the finest in the community and state.